 Thanks to everyone who contributed to the first annual Timberline Trail survey.
 It will take some time to analyze the results – especially a more detailed analysis based on starting date.

 Overall 155 people answered the survey.
 This initial summary is from the raw results.
-I’ll split it into two parts.
-Here are the results from the first half of the survey.
+I’ll split it into three parts.
+Here are the results from the first part of the Timberline Trail survey.

 Basic Hike Information